shekeriev/kubernetes-gitops-w-argocd/demo/README.md

 Now, return to the UI and watch what will happen.

-Once, the synchronization is done, get the service URL again
+Once the synchronization is done, get the service URL again

 ```bash
 minikube -p gitops service gitops-app-helm-svc -n argo-app-helm --url